 The overwhelmingly positive experience of our Sixth Formers suggests that welcoming girls into the school at other age-groups will improve the educational experience for both boys and girls.
 Our Sixth Form has also shown us the valuable social experience which co-education provides, with girls and boys collaborating in natural and constructive ways.

 The Sixth Form will continue to accept applications from boys and girls for September 2019.
 Girls wishing to apply for entry to Year 3 or Year 7 may do so for September 2020 onwards.
 Occasionally ‘ad hoc’ places become available in other year-groups.
 Girls will not be admitted to these year-groups until that year-group is already co-educational.
 On this basis, girls will be welcome to apply for Year 9 places from 2022.
 The Headmaster and Governors remain committed to ensuring that the school remains small enough that every student is known and cared for as an individual.

 The Junior School will not grow further; we will continue to retain either two or three forms of between 18-20 students in Year 3, and no more than three forms of between 20 and 22 students in each of Years 4 to 6.
 In the Senior School, one extra form group will be added in Year 7 to create five form groups of circa 22 students each.
 This will take the year group from just under 100 to around 110 students.
-This marginal growth will ensure that, at around 110 students per year, the emphasis that we have always placed on individual support where every student is known.
+Allowing us to maintain the emphasis that we have always placed on individual support where every student is known.
 No additional form groups will not be created in Year 9 and, if the year-group is full, there will be no entry into Year 9 once the school is fully co-educational.

 Therefore, over time, there will be a corresponding reduction in the number of external Sixth Form places available, in order to keep the school relatively small.
 The Sixth Form primarily exists for students who have been part of Eltham College all the way through.
 Sixth Form tutor groups will continue to have the same number of students (i.e. around 12-14 students) in each tutor group.